 1. Breathing exercises to increase the flow of Prana (Life Force).

-2. Meditation or deep relaxation to create a balance between internal self & external world and allowing the body to repair and mind to attain happiness and ultimately a state of permanent bliss.
+2. Meditation or deep relaxation to create a balance between internal self & external world and allow the body to repair and mind to attain happiness and ultimately a state of permanent bliss.

-3. Yoga Poses (yoga though is a complete science of Body, Mind & Spirit but at a superficial level the use of Yoga postures is very beneficial to enhance mind body coordination).
+3. Yoga Poses (yoga though is a complete science of Body, Mind & Spirit at a superficial level the use of Yoga postures is very beneficial to enhance mind-body coordination).

 4. An appropriate Physical Activity (in accordance with your Dosha)

-AYURVEDA tells us that Perspiration on the forehead is one sign that we have had enough exercise.
-Perspiration on rest of the body is bound to happen and is fine, but once it starts appearing on the forehead, it is best for us to stop.
+Ayurveda tells us that perspiration on the forehead is one sign that we have had enough exercise.
+Perspiration on the rest of the body is bound to happen and is fine, but once it starts appearing on the forehead, it is best for us to stop.

-Ayurveda also advises to stop exercising when we feel we have reached about 50-75% of our capacity.
+Ayurveda also advises stopping exercising when we feel we have reached about 50-75% of our capacity.
 We don’t want to wear ourselves out.
 When we do this we can naturally increase our stamina over time. we should never exert ourselves so much that we have to gasp for breath.

 The amount of exercise also depends upon the climate.
 In hot weather and in summer in general, the exercise should be lighter.
-It should not be done immediately after food or completely empty stomach or when we are feeling sick or feeling weak.
+It should not be done immediately after food on a completely empty stomach or when we are feeling sick or feeling weak.

 If exercise is done excessively then it causes tiredness, exhaustion, depletion of body fluids and body tissues, excessive thirst, vitiation of blood, breathing difficulties, cough, fever, giddiness & vomiting/nausea.

-Ayurveda explains many benefits of exercise when done properly
+Ayurveda explains many benefits of exercise when done properly.
+They are:

-– Exercise nourishes the body, improves lustre and shape of the body
+– Exercise nourishes the body, improves the luster and shape of the body

 – It brings about lightness in the body and removes laziness